siraat-ai-academy/ironwall-az500-labs/🧪 20-create-sql-db/🔐 06-shadownet-threat-reflection.md

+# Lab 20: Create a SQL Database  –  Eks2’s Dialogue with ShadowNe🌸

-# 🌥️ The Cloud Has Two Voices...
+## 🌥️ The Cloud Has Two Voices...

 *👨‍💼 **Mr. Eks2** — A kind trainee learning cloud security in Denmark, one careful step at a time.*
 *🕶️ **ShadowNet** — A silent adversary born from forgotten defaults and unchecked assumptions.*